 The company has branch offices and subsidiaries in Argentina, Australia, Austria, Belgium, Bermuda, Brazil, Canada, Chile, China, Croatia, Cyprus, the Czech Republic, Denmark, Finland, France, Germany, Greece, Hong Kong, Hungary, India, Indonesia, Ireland, Israel, Italy, Japan, Korea, Malaysia, Mexico, New Zealand, the Netherlands, Norway, Panama, the Philippines, Poland, Portugal, Russia, Singapore, Slovakia, Slovenia, South Africa, Spain, Sri Lanka, Sweden, Switzerland, Taiwan, Thailand, Turkey, the UAE, the UK, the US, Uruguay and Vietnam.

 Worldwide, NIKE sells its products to retail accounts, through NIKE-owned retail stores and Internet websites, and through a mix of independent distributors and licensees.
 NIKE also sells its products to wholesale customers and directly to consumers through its Direct to Consumer operations.
 It also enters into licensing agreements that permit unaffiliated parties to make and sell certain apparel, digital devices and applications, and other equipment designed for sports activities.

-During fiscal 2013, NIKE's three largest customers helped to bring in 25% of US sales.
-During the same reporting period, the company's three largest customers outside of the US accounted for some 6% of total non-US sales.
+During fiscal 2014, NIKE's three largest customers helped to bring in 25% of US sales.
+During the same reporting period, the company's three largest customers outside of the US accounted for 13%, of total non-US sales.